rsksmart/devportal-1.0/guides/two-way-peg-app/advanced-operations.md

 ### Import key in Electrum

+[Electrum](https://electrum.org/#download) is used to verify a derived address, this address will then be used to receive and verify the converted funds (RBTC - BTC) when the pegout process is finished.

 Step 1: Download Electrum for your OS from the [website](https://electrum.org/#download).

 Follow the steps below to create a new wallet in Electrum and import the **private key**: